Henry-Edet/e-commerce-project/README.md

 # Welcome!!

-this project was inspired from frontendmentor.io
+This project was inspired from frontendmentor.io